Uriel-SG/CS50p_final_project/README.md

 |  **User input**  |   **Uriel Code**   |       **base64**         |
 | ------------- | -------------  | -------------------- |
 |   cyBmIDYgeSBmIDYgMyA=     | s f 6 y f 6 3  | harvard |

+## Future

+Even if so simple, I really care about this project.

+- I'm working on a nice GUI;
+- My brother worked for me on a website